 Fortunately, helping feral or abandoned cats isn’t difficult.
 WebMD went to the experts in cat health and behavior for tips on how to make a difference in the lives of our feline friends who are living on the edge.

 First, what is a feral cat?
 According to Margaret R. Slater, DVM, PhD, senior director of epidemiology, animal health services with the American Society for Prevention of Cruelty to Animals (ASPCA), a feral cat is “any cat who is too poorly socialized to be handled ... and who cannot be placed into a typical pet home.”

-There are about 70 million feral cats -- about the same number as those who have homes.
-Usually the offspring of cats who were lost or abandoned by their owners, they grow up not socialized to humans.
+According to the People for the Ethical Treatment of Animals, there are between 60 million and 100 million feral cats in the U.S. They are usually the offspring of cats who were lost or abandoned by their owners, and they grow up not socialized to humans.

 Wild in the Streets: The Life and Health of Stray and Feral Cats